-In 2017, the United States' top 20 travel export markets accounted for 79 percent of all travel exports to the country.
+In 2018, the United States' top 20 travel export markets accounted for 78 percent of all travel exports to the country.
 China was, by far, the largest travel export market when education-related spending is included.
-Since 2015, China also surpassed Canada also as the largest market for general travel spending (which excludes education/health-related spending and passenger fares).
+Since 2015, China also surpassed Canada as the largest market for general travel spending (which excludes education/health-related spending and passenger fares).

 Despite accounting for just under half of all international visitation to the U.S., overseas visitors were responsible for 83 percent of travel exports.